-Companies manufacturing in Mexico and exporting goods receive an incentive from the Mexican government.
-The incentive consists of allowing a Mexican company to carry out “temporary” importations of production inputs and assets without having to pay the otherwise assessed value added tax; which is 16% in the interior of Mexico and 11% on the border zone.
+IMMEX is a Mexican program that provides an incentive for companies that export goods.
+The incentive consists of allowing a Mexican company to carry out “temporary” importations of production inputs and assets without having to pay the otherwise assessed value added tax; which is 16%.
 To obtain the incentive a Mexican company must be in the business of directly or indirectly producing goods which are subsequently exported and must be registered with Mexico’s Department of Economy under the IMMEX program.

 There are five distinct types of IMMEX registrations:

 i.
 HOLDING COMPANY IMMEX.
 Example: ACME MANUFACTURING along with its 3 affiliates have 4 legal entities in Mexico that manufacture various types of goods.
 Rather than require each of the 4 companies to have their own unique IMMEX registration, one company designated the “holding” company can act as the controlling entity for purposes of ensuring compliance with IMMEX requirements.

 ii.
 INDUSTRIAL IMMEX.
 Example: ACME MANUFACTURING transforms raw materials into finished goods in Mexico which are subsequently exported.

 iii.
 SERVICES IMMEX.
 Example: ACME LOGISTICS is a legal entity in Mexico that distributes goods within Mexico that are subsequently exported or used in products that are exported.
 This designation may also be given to manufacturers’ recyclers, special processing, software developers, and other types of service companies.
 The criterion for approving SERVICE IMMEX registration is at the discretion of the Department of Economy.